Facebook Vs. Fake News: The Battle Begins

 Page owners will stop making money.
 If Pages continue to share stories marked as false, these repeat offenders will no longer be allowed to advertise on Facebook.

-In a blog post this week, Facebook product managers, Satwik Shukla and Tessa Lyons, laid out the company’s strategies to put an end to fake news.
+In a blog post this week, Facebook product managers Satwik Shukla and Tessa Lyons laid out the company’s strategies to put an end to fake news.

 “We’ve found instances of Pages using Facebook ads to build their audiences in order to distribute false news more broadly.
 Now, if a Page repeatedly shares stories that have been marked as false by third-party fact-checkers, they will no longer be able to buy ads on Facebook.
 If Pages stop sharing false news, they may be eligible to start running ads again,” the duo said.